 An animator's animator who dedicated his life to mastering and preserving the golden-age artistry of hand-drawn movement.

-Richard Williams was an obsessive perfectionist who treated animation not as a commercial craft but as a high art form.
-Born in Toronto but forging his career in London, he spent decades studying under masters from Disney's early years, compiling their techniques into a seminal training guide, *The Animator's Survival Kit*.
-His commercial studio produced memorable title sequences for films like "What's New Pussycat?" and the Pink Panther cartoons, but his life's work was a personal, staggeringly ambitious feature called "The Thief and the Cobbler."
-It was in this crucible that director Robert Zemeckis found the man capable of bridging cartoon and live-action worlds for "Who Framed Roger Rabbit."
-Williams's groundbreaking work on that film, which won him two Oscars, brought a new level of sophistication and chaos to the screen.
-Yet his own film, plagued by perfectionism and production woes, remained unfinished in his lifetime, becoming a legendary 'what if.'
-Williams's true legacy is the generation of animators he taught, ensuring the fluid, expressive principles of classic animation would not be lost.
+Richard Williams, born in Toronto in 1933 and based in London, treated animation as a high art form.
+He spent decades studying under masters from Disney’s early years and compiled their techniques into the training guide *The Animator's Survival Kit*.
+His commercial studio produced title sequences for "What's New Pussycat?" and the Pink Panther cartoons.
+His personal, staggeringly ambitious feature was "The Thief and the Cobbler."
+Director Robert Zemeckis found in Williams the man capable of bridging cartoon and live-action worlds for "Who Framed Roger Rabbit."
+That film won Williams two Oscars and brought new sophistication and chaos to the screen.
+His own film remained unfinished due to perfectionism and production woes.
+Williams died in 2019.
+His true legacy is the generation of animators he taught, ensuring fluid, expressive animation principles would not be lost.

 1928–1945